Compliance with Regulations

 - Park Staff prepared or professionally catered meals are permitted as long as:

-- the meal is served in a “To-Go” fashion and eaten outdoors in an area with good ventilation;
+- the meal is served in a “To-Go” fashion;

 - all food and drink is served to guests by the caterer or by the smallest practical number of designated Participants who follow the procedures below (self-serve buffets are not permitted);